Deborah Cantwell, Indiana Woman, Arrested For Allegedly Leaving Racist Note On Neighbor’s Door

 “No N*****s wanted in this neighborhood-THIS IS A WHITE NEIGHBORHOOD-some people find N*****s Stressful… YOUR N****r KID IS NOT WELCOME… YOU CAN SELL YOUR HOUSE AND MAKE MONEY ON IT RIGHT NOW… BY THE WAY HOPE YOU HAVE DEEP POCKETS.”

-The mother of the bi-racial boy, identified by Time as Amy Pundt, shared a photo of the letter on her crowdfunding page, with the N-word blacked out.
+The mother of the bi-racial boy, identified by Time as Amy Pundt, shared a photo of the letter on her crowd-funding page, with the N-word blacked out.

 By October 15, the father had come to suspect that neighbor Deborah Cantwell was the culprit.
-He called the cops.
+He called the police.

 This letter was written by a woman in greentown INDIANA.
 Her neighbors adopted an African American child and later received this letter on their doorstep.
 These are your neighbors & friends people.
 Pure hate pic.twitter.com/K11uqXeri4